agrafix/elm-bridge/README.md

 Building the bridge from [Haskell](http://haskell.org) to [Elm](http://elm-lang.org) and back.
 Define types once, use on both sides and enjoy easy (de)serialisation.
 Cheers!

+Note that the [bartavelle/json-helpers](http://package.elm-lang.org/packages/bartavelle/json-helpers/latest/) package, with version >= 1.1.0, is expected by the generated Elm modules.

 ## Usage

 ```haskell